aucloud/aucloud.github.io/docs/Platform_Services/Compute/Using_the_API/establishing_a_connection_to_aucloud_with_powercli.md

 ``` > Install-Module VMware.PowerCLI -Scope CurrentUser ```

-To connect to the AUCloud platform via PowerCLI, you need the API-URL, Org-ID, and User-ID which can be found by:
+To connect to the AUCloud platform via PowerCLI you will need to create a "local" user in VMware Cloud Director and authenticate with it.
+Follow the steps outline [here](./vcd_local_user_setup.md) to set up that user.

 1. Logging into the AUCloud Portal
 2. Selecting API Management under your User ICON in the top right menu